jotasprout/jotasprout.github.io-OLD/_posts/2017-08-19-Cool-Essential-SQL-Commands.markdown

 * DELETE

 A database is made of multiple tables.
 Think of an Excel workbook with multiple pages, each containing a different spreadsheet.
 The workbook is a database and each spreadsheet is a table.
 Now, imagine the spreadsheets are connected somehow--the totals from one spreadsheet become the line items in another spreadsheet on a different page for example.
 Those spreadsheets are related.
 A relational database is a database in which the tables are related or connected.

+Having said all that, whenever we give our database a command, we must tell it which table we're talking about.
+In this case, we want a list of all the comic book characters in a table called "characters."

+`SELECT * FROM characters`

+You're already in the "comic-books" database, so you don't need to specify that.